Benefits, and the Technique of Cupping Treatment

 History of Cupping Therapy

 Cupping therapy has been use for thousands of years in traditional Chinese medicine.
 It was first mentioned in the Ebers Papyrus, an ancient Egyptian medical text dating back to 1550 BCE.
-Cupping therapy was also use by ancient Greeks, Arabs, and other cultures.
+Cupping therapy was also used by ancient Greeks, Arabs, and other cultures.

 Benefits of Cupping Therapy